MinterTeam/minter-php-sdk/README.md

 ### getTransactionsTo

-Returns list of incoming transactions of an address
+Returns list of incoming transactions of an address.

 ``
 getTransactionsTo(string $minterAddress): \stdClass